Assured Nursing’s Credentialing Checklist

 Preparing for the Process

 Assured Nursing wants the best for your healthcare career.
 Once you’ve verified your license, you can search for shifts at hospitals and healthcare facilities nearby.
-However, you’ll likely need additional nursing credentials to land those PRN jobs.
+However, you’ll likely need additional nursing credentials to land those contract and PRN jobs.
 All of these may need to be submitted with the initial application to expedite the hiring process.
 Nursing professionals across all license types connect with local per diem shifts with Assured Nursing, a modern approach for strategic and responsive staffing.

 This checklist is not intended to declare all the credentials needed—instead, it provides general information about common nursing credentials.